AntwonC/weatherApp/README.md

 # weatherApp
-This website will be learn how to use API's.
+This website is to learn how to use API's.